DE9MPO1/Amazon-EC2-in-LAMP-Environment/README.md

 ![8.png](/images/8.png)

 ### Set file permissions of Apache httpd serves
 Apache **httpd** serves files that are kept in a directory called the Apache document root.
-The Amazon Linux Apache document root is /var/www/html, which by default is owned by root.
+The Amazon Linux Apache document root is */var/www/html*, which by default is owned by root.
+To allow the *ec2-user* account to manipulate files in this directory, you must modify the ownership and permissions of the directory.
+There are many ways to accomplish this task.
+In this tutorial, you add ec2-user to the apache group, to give the apache group ownership of the */var/www* directory and assign write permissions to the group.

 6.1.
 Add your user (ex. **ec2-user**) to the **apache** group